alirezafalamarzi/CloudComputing/README.md

 # CloudComputing
-Projects from a cloud computing course
+Projects from a cloud computing course.
+All projects are chat client/server applications but each uses a different technology.